MarloBennett/week-18-news/README.md

 # Web-Scraping News

-This app uses scrapes new articles from a website, displays the articles, and stores them using MongoDB.
+This app scrapes news articles from a website, displays the articles, and stores them using MongoDB.
 Users can comment on displayed articles.

 * JavaScript
 * Node.js